 In public French schools

-The international sections are offered from elementary school up to general high schools, both in France and the international network of French high schools abroad.
+The international sections are offered from elementary school up to general high schools, both in France and in the international network of French high schools abroad.
 17 languages and cultures are taught among the whole network, with sections in American, Arabic, Brazilian, British, Chinese, Danish, Dutch, German, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Russian, Spanish and Swedish.

-There are currently 90 elementary schools, 104 junior high schools and 82 high schools with international sections in France approved by the French Ministry of Education.
+There are currently 90 elementary schools, 104 Junior high schools and 82 high schools with international sections in France approved by the French Ministry of Education.

 Most French high schools with international sections teach what is called the ‘International Baccalaureate’ or more specifically, the Option International Baccalaureate (OIB), not to confuse with the IB, explained above.